-Tangerine or mandarin, a symbol of longevity, that ripens in Greece in November and December.
-Originally from China, the fruit reached Greece in the 1830s, and as elsewhere took its namea from the orange garments of the mandarins, or so they say.
+Tangerine or mandarin, a symbol of longevity.
+Originally from China, the fruit reached Greece in the 13th century, introduced by the Geonese, and as elsewhere took its name from the orange garments of the mandarins.
+Or so they say.

-The Μανταρίνι Χίου are the best and most intensely fragrant in Greece, and most grow in the beautiful walled orchards of the old aristocratic Genoese neighbourhood Kambos on Chios.
-They are sold wrapped in paper to preserve their famous perfume.
-The island's superb, taste-packed Liqueur Madarini made of essential oils extracted from the peel.
+The μανταρίνι Χίου (mandaríni Chíou) are the best and most intensely fragrant in Greece, and most grow in the beautiful walled orchards of the old aristocratic Genoese neighbourhood of Kámbos.
+They ripen in November and December and are sold wrapped in paper to preserve their famous aroma, which lent Chíos its nickname, Myrovólos ‘the fragrant one.’
+Designated PGI.

 Images by masticha